cregnec/cregnec.github.io/_posts/2014-05-28-sstic-2014-challenge-solution.markdown

 | 00000000 00000000 | = data
 {% endhighlight %}

-I tried first to parse the USB trace with tool *usbmon-parser* [^2].
+I tried first to parse the USB trace with tool [usbmon-parse]* (https://gitorious.org/usbmon-parser/usbmon-parser).
 But it didn't help a lot.

 The following is the results returned by *usemon-parser*:

 {% highlight bash %}